chankeypathak/anglerfish/README.md

 **Description:** Retry calling the decorated function using an exponential backoff and timeout.

+**Arguments:**
-**Arguments:** `tries` how many times retry the operation, defaults to 5, integer type, `delay` delay between executions, defaults to 3, integer type, `backoff` an exponential backoff offset to apply to the `delay`, defaults to 2, integer type, `timeout` a timeout for the whole execution or None, defaults to None, `silent` a boolean `True` to be Silent when running the reties, defaults to False, `logger` a working logger to log into or None to use `print()`.
+- `tries` how many times retry the operation, defaults to 5, integer type.
+- `delay` delay between executions, defaults to 3, integer type.
+- `backoff` an exponential backoff offset to apply to the `delay`, defaults to 2, integer type.
+- `timeout` a timeout for the whole execution or None, defaults to None.
+- `silent` a boolean `True` to be Silent when running the reties, defaults to False.
+- `logger` a working logger to log into or None to use `print()`.

 **Keyword Arguments:** None.